OSWeekends/osweekends.github.io/CONTRIBUTING.md

 ### Git Commit Messages

+* Always create branchs from `new-website` branch
+* Make pull requests and assign it to @baumannzone
+---
 * Use the present tense ("Add feature" not "Added feature")
 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 * Limit the first line to 72 characters or less